Public interest disclosure (whistleblowing) procedure

 In some cases the University Secretary may direct how the disclosure should be dealt with, on behalf of Council.

-6.2 If the designated person decides that there are no grounds for proceeding further, the person making the disclosure will be informed of this decision and the reasons for this.
+6.2 If the designated person decides that there are no grounds for proceeding further, they will inform the person who made the disclosure of this decision and the reasons for this.

 7. Investigation

-7.2 The investigation may involve the individual making the disclosure and others giving a written statement.
-The individual’s statement will be taken into account, and s/he will be asked to comment on any additional evidence obtained, as appropriate.
+7.2 The investigation may involve the individual making the disclosure and others giving a written statement or being interviewed.
+The individual’s statement (or minutes of their interview) will be taken into account.
+During the course of the investigation they may also be asked to comment on any new or additional evidence obtained, as appropriate.

-7.4 When an allegation is made against a "named individual", s/he will be informed of the allegation and supporting evidence.
+7.4 When an allegation is made against a "named individual", that person will be informed of the allegation and supporting evidence.
 The point at which this occurs will depend on the specific nature of the case.
-S/he will be given an opportunity to respond either in writing or verbally and, if interviewed about the matter, will be given an opportunity to be accompanied by a person of his/her choice.
+They will be given an opportunity to respond either in writing or verbally and, if interviewed about the matter, will be given an opportunity to be accompanied by a colleague or a Trade Union representative should they wish.

-7.5 Disclosures relating to financial matters may be investigated by the Internal Audit Service/or Audit Committee as set out in the Fraud Response Plan, and the Authorised Financial Officer will normally be informed.
+7.5 Disclosures relating to financial matters may be investigated by the Internal Audit Service/or Audit and Risk Assurance Committee as set out in the Fraud Response Plan, and the Authorised Financial Officer will normally be informed.

-7.6 When the matter has been investigated the designate person will determine what action, if any, should be taken in the circumstances.
+7.6 When the matter has been investigated a report outlining the findings of the investigation will be presented to the designated person and University Secretary.
+The designated person will determine what action, if any, should be taken in the circumstances.
 This may include the initiation of formal procedures within the University or reference to an appropriate government department or regulatory agency depending upon the circumstances of the case.

-7.7 The outcome will be reported, to the University Secretary and the Chair of Audit Committee.
-In appropriate cases, depending upon the nature of the disclosure, the University Secretary and Chair of Audit Committee may decide to report the matter to the President & Vice-Chancellor, the Chair of Council, and the Office for Students.
+7.8 The outcome will be reported to the University Secretary and the Audit and Risk Assurance Committee.
+In appropriate cases, depending upon the nature of the disclosure, the University Secretary and Chair of the Audit and Risk Assurance Committee may decide to report the matter to the President & Vice-Chancellor, the Chair of Council, and/or the Office for Students as appropriate.

 8. Seeking Independent Advice